issalig/galaksija/README.md

 # galaksija
-My recontrstrucion of Galaksija computer
+My building of Galaksija computer (thanks a lot Vlado Vince!)

 - Case [(link)](https://github.com/issalig/galaksija/tree/main/case)
   - It contains scad files for the enclosure and the keys.